-The MU DPT Program operates a rolling admissions process with a soft deadline in October and applications closing in January.
+The MU DPT Program operates a rolling admissions process with a priority deadline in March and applications closing in May.
 Therefore, at the time of application, students may have prerequisites outstanding.
-As mentioned under the Admission Requirements, applicants are expected to have no more than two prerequisite courses remaining to be taken during the spring semester after they apply.
-If a student has outstanding prerequisites at the time of applying, they will receive a provisional acceptance to the program.
-Before being enrolled in the DPT program, students must submit their final transcripts to the Director of Admissions to demonstrate completion of the outstanding courses and to ensure that they have satisfactorily met all obligations.
-The information is forwarded to the Admissions Chairman, who in consultation with the Program Director, provides the student permission to enroll in the DPT program.
+As mentioned under the Admission Requirements, applicants are expected to have no more than two prerequisite courses remaining to be taken during the spring semester of the application closing date.
+If a student has outstanding prerequisites at the time of applying, and they are offered a seat in the program, they will receive a provisional acceptance to the program.
+Before being enrolled in the DPT program, students must submit their final transcripts to the Director of Admissions to demonstrate completion of the outstanding courses and to ensure that they have satisfactorily met all admissions requirements.
+The information is forwarded to the Admissions Committee Chair, who in consultation with the Program Director, provides the student permission to enroll in the DPT program.